Now Kandeh

-Now Kandeh (نوکنده) (Note: Also romanized as Naukandeh; also known as Nokandeh) is a city in, and the capital of, Now Kandeh District of Bandar-e Gaz County, Golestan province, Iran.
+Now Kandeh (نوکنده) (Note: Also romanized as Naukandeh; also known as Nokandeh) is a city in, and the capital of, Now Kandeh District in Bandar-e Gaz County, Golestan province, Iran.
 As a village, it was the capital of Anzan Rural District (Note: Renamed Anzan-e Gharbi Rural District) until its capital was transferred to the village of Gaz-e Gharbi.
-It was then the administrative center for Banafsh Tappeh Rural District until its capital was transferred to the village of Jafa Kandeh.
+It was then the administrative center for Banafsheh Tappeh Rural District until its capital was transferred to the village of Jafa Kandeh.

 Demographics

 Language

 The people of Now Kandeh speak the Mazandarani language.

 Population

 At the time of the 2006 National Census, the city's population was 7,601 in 2,058 households.
 The following census in 2011 counted 7,155 people in 2,220 households.
 The 2016 census measured the population of the city as 6,650 people in 2,316 households.